We are always looking for people who are excited to study marine microbes!

 Kyle Dilliplaine, Graduate Student

 Kyle Dilliplaine began his academic career at the University of North Carolina Wilmington where he received his B.S. in Marine Biology.
 During his tenure, he worked in the Benthic Ecology lab assisting research involving intertidal oyster reefs.
 He received his M.S. in Marine Biology at the University of Alaska Fairbanks where he investigated the impact of crude oil on sea-ice algae.
 While exploring the meiofaunal organisms (microscopic metazoans) found within the ice, he expanded his love of worms (Polychaeta) to include free-living flatworms (Xenacoelomorpha and Platyheminthes).
-He is a second-year doctoral student studying the response of sea-ice algal communities to sublethal crude oil exposure—research guided directly by his M.S. work.
+He is now a doctoral student studying the response of sea-ice algal communities to sublethal crude oil exposure.
 This work involves the use of molecular techniques to explore the physiological response of these algae.
 Kyle is fascinated by the ephemeral nature of sea ice and the habitat it provides to primary producers that bloom within the ice each spring.
 His work is important to help assess how anthropogenic climate change, and pollution, may alter the base of the Arctic food web.